BassemPolestar/HackerNews/README.md

 ### How Caching Works
 For this example i unitized MemoryCache for simplicity , in a production example this can be replaced by something like memcached, redis or any other service that can provide better distributed cash

-#### MemoryCacheService
+#### MemoryCacheClient
-The caching layer utilizes the MemoryCacheService, which is responsible for storing and retrieving cached data in memory.
-This service is integrated into the HackerNews API to cache responses from the Hacker News API server.
+The caching layer utilizes the MemoryCacheClient, which is responsible for storing and retrieving cached data in memory.
+This Client is integrated into the HackerNews API to cache responses from the Hacker News API server.

 #### Caching Strategy
 When a request is made to fetch the best stories from the Hacker News API, the caching layer first checks if the requested data is available in the cache.